stelzinga/MF/MGT_80.Tools.md

 ...
 etc.

-Reference Indicator is optional in which case it can be written as [] or omitted altogether.

-Free text can be used to provide comments, but can also be used to show the next Tasks, using Task Notation, *within* the Reference Indicator i.e., [. nnn], [/ nnn],  [! nnn], [~ nnn] and [x nnn] in which nnn is the Task to be done including Task Notation.
-With Task Notation being the same as Objective Notation it is thus effectively possible to nest Tasks within Tasks, Objectives within Objectives which can also be considered nesting Tasks within Objectives.
+Free text can be used to provide comments, but can also be used to show the next Tasks, using Task Notation *within* the Reference Indicator i.e., [. nnn], [/ nnn],  [! nnn], [~ nnn] and [x nnn] in which nnn is the Task to be done using Task Notation.
+With Task Notation being the same as Objective Notation it is thus effectively possible to nest Tasks within Tasks and Objectives within Objectives which can also be considered nesting Tasks within Objectives.
 Alternatively, one can see this as Streams within Objectives.
 Don't get confused by the terminology!
 Concatenation of Tasks is possible as well using a double '&' symbol (ampersand) e.g., [/ Do something && .
 Do something else afterwards].
 See examples below.

+Reference Indicator is optional in which case it can be written as [] or omitted altogether.

 ### Objective Notation Hierarchy
+As was mentioned in [MGT: 99.Legend] there exist two hierarchies that drive work throughout a Venture: the Project Hierarchy and Routine Hierarchy, depicted visually below.

+Venture
+    Run Goal
+        Run Sub-Goal
+            Routine
+                Sub
+                    Drill
+    Change Goal
+         Change Sub-Goal
+            Project
+                Stream
+                    Action

-Instead of using the Link Indicator to Link Sub-Goals to Goals, Objectives to Sub-Goals, etc. (see above), it is possible to omit the Link Indicator and instead use an Objective Notation Hierarchy as follows for Goal/Sub-Goal/Objective/Stream or Sub/Action or Drill:
+Instead of using the Link Indicator to Link Sub-Goals to Goals, Objectives to Sub-Goals, Streams to Projects, etc. it is possible to omit the Link Indicator and instead apply an Objective Notation Hierarchy using indentation as follows:

-status name (date) {owner} |link| [reference]
 status name (date) {owner} [reference]
     status name (date) {owner} [reference]
         status name (date) {owner} [reference]
             status name (date) {owner} [reference]
+                status name (date) {owner} [reference]

-This format is useful to visually show Goals, Sub-Goals, Objectives and underlying Streams/Subs and Actions/Drills.
+This format is useful to visually show the relation between Goals, Sub-Goals, Projects/Streams/Subs and Routines/Actions/Drills.
+The above is a *possible* display, it may not be *desirable* to use this too often: it can become difficult to read.

 ### Objective Notation Expanded Format
-With details of the various Indicators, the expanded format for Objective Notation for Projects can be written as:
+With above details of the various Indicators, the expanded format for Objective Notation can be written as per below:

+Run Goals and  Sub-Goals:
-status name (start:end:compl:eff) {perf:benef} |link| [ref]
+% name (period:start:end:eff) {perf:benef} |link| [ref]

-    status name (start:end:compl:eff) {perf:benef} [ref]
+Change Goals and Sub-Goals:
-        status name (start:end:compl:eff) {perf:benef} [ref]
+$ name (period:start:end:eff) {perf:benef} |link| [ref]

-For Routines the Expanded Objective Notation is:
+Routines:
 & name (period:start:end:eff) {perf:benef} |link| [ref]

+Projects (any of below, depending on status):
+!  name (start:end:compl:eff) {perf:benef} |link| [ref]
+.  name (start:end:compl:eff) {perf:benef} |link| [ref]
+/  name (start:end:compl:eff) {perf:benef} |link| [ref]
-    & name (period:start:end:eff) {perf:benef} [ref]
+~  name (start:end:compl:eff) {perf:benef} |link| [ref]
-        & name (period:start:end:eff) {perf:benef} [ref]
+x  name (start:end:compl:eff) {perf:benef} |link| [ref]

 ### Objective Notation Examples
-& Backup data (weekly) [MGT: Assets ## Backup Weekly] .
-Deliver new control against corruption (20210131)
+& Backup data (weekly) [MGT: 12.Assets ## Backup Weekly]
+.
+Build control against corruption (20210131)
 / Study Book HHGG (20210331)|learn|
-x Build software to automatically send email (20190101:20190228:20) {SE} |opt|
 / Prepare diner [x Purchase ingredients && .
-Make meal] ~ Pay income tax (20220630) [~ Get employer statement (20220515) && .
-Lodge income details (20230630) [URL: http://taxwebsite.com]]
+Make meal] ~ Pay tax (20220630) [~ Get details (20220515) && .
+Lodge details (20230630) [URL: http://taxwebsite.com]]
+x Build software to automate mail sending (20190101:20190228:20) {SE} |opt|
 / Build software to automate mail reading (20220323)
     x Design program [Based on document received]
-    / Develop code
+    / Purchase SDK from Supplier [~ Complete contract w supplier] .
+Develop code
     .
 Test code
     .
 Deploy software (20230323)
 ~ Wait for approval to do something smart
-/ Study Astronomy (20220531) {myself} |std| [/ Get book (20220304) {Gary} [Borrow for 2 months] && .
+.
+D: Discuss something with someone else (next time we meet) / Study Astronomy (20220531) {myself} |std| [/ Get book (20220304) {Gary} [Borrow for 2 months] && .
 Read book && .
-Pass exam (20220515) ]
+Pass astronomy exam (20220515) ]

-### Objective Notation in Practice
-Despite the flexibility Objective Notation embeds in practice it is mostly used in simpler structures like so:

-status name (start:end:compl:eff) {perf:benef} |link| [ref]
-    status name (start:end:compl:eff) {perf:benef} [ref]

-and even that is often shortened to:

-status name (end) {benef} [ref]
-    status name (end) {benef} [ref]

-The reason is that for more complex structures, notably Projects in a Roadmap, other tools lend themselves better e.g., MSS see also [## MSS].

 ### Objective Notation Weaknesses
 There are some weaknesses in Objective Notation:
 - Objectives consume Assets and/or Suppliers which are not reflected in the Objective Notation Format and can only be detailed through the Reference Indicator.
-- The Objective Notation is very versatile and allows for intricate details (see last example).
-There is a real risk that entries become very long.
+- Objective Notation is very versatile and allows for intricate details (see last example above).
+There is a risk that entries become too long to be practical.

-### Objective Notation Uses
+### Objective Notation and Eisenhower Matrix
-Objective Notation is used in various places:
-- MSS columns Tasks, see [## MSS]
-- MSS columns Notes, see [## MSS]
-- BuJo, see [## BuJo]
+Tying the five status indicators of Projects to the Eisenhower Matrix principles (see [## Eisenhower Matrix]), yields:

+urgent + important                -> do now    ->  !
+not urgent + important         -> do later   ->  / and .
+urgent + not important         -> delegate ->  ~
+not urgent + not important  -> delete      ->  x

+The latter one reflects an Objective that would be created *and* completed, or, because a Project has finished, it is neither urgent nor important anymore.

+From a managerial perspective this means only Projects of the following type are performed by the Manager himself: "!", "/" and "."
+Other projects are delegated "~" or deleted "x".

+So what if a Manager would need to do something himself, but them requires some input from someone else.
+One way to achieve that is as follows:
+/ Do some task [~ Get input {someone}]
 ________________________________________
 ## Tasks Definition (Procedure)
 Tasks can be used to add granularity to Objectives, Streams, Subs, Actions and Drills.
 Tasks can *also* be used to more generally indicate *work to be done*, without them being linked to Objectives.